Callmel4p/MiniCTF-2024/Write up/MiniCTF2024 (1).md

 Because this is RE, I think about a tool let me read source code from LiqiMoblie.exe.
 But after try Ghidra, I know that even decoded code from Machine Code still unreadable for me.
 I gave up : (

 ##### Comment
-Thank to this challenge that I know I can read a source code from .exe file even the code is pretty hard-to-understand :>
+Thank to this challenge that I know I can read a source code from .exe file even the code is pretty hard-to-understand.

 Addtionally, when I first time run .exe file, I got the error missing "libstdc++.dll", therefore, after the challenge, I know a new fact that there are 2 types of library(static and dynamic).
 Although I don't really understand what they are but I feel admired this challenge for helping me expand my horizon